bacula-web/bacula-web/README.md

 * **easy to setup**
 * **Install once** and monitor as much Bacula directors you need
 * **Secure**: Users authentication is enabled by default, so no Bacula's information disclosed :)
-* **Dasboard**: keep an eye on all Bacula resources like backup jobs result, pools, volumes, etc. in one shot
+* **Dashboard**: keep an eye on all Bacula resources like backup jobs result, pools, volumes, etc. in one shot
 * **Translations**: use Bacula-Web in your language (more than 15 languages available)
 * **Jobs report**: monitor backup jobs from a single page (filter and options available)
 * **Directors report**: high-level report pages for all configured directors